MorizeroDev/Minity/README.md

 ## **EventBus**

-EventBus is a small, type-based global event bus that pairs Unity's `UnityEvent<T>` with a central registry so you can wire callbacks in the Inspector and publish events from code.
+Minity's EventBus is a simple, type-driven global event system for Unity.
+It helps you decouple your code and wire up callbacks both in code and (where supported) in the Inspector.

-First, the building blocks:

-- `IEventArgs` — empty marker interface.
-All event argument classes should implement this so they can be used with EventBus and Unity serialization.
-- `SerializableEvent<T>` — a `[Serializable]` wrapper over `UnityEvent<T>` (where `T : IEventArgs`).
-Use this if you want Inspector-exposed callbacks.
-- `EventBus` — a global singleton (`GlobalSingleton<EventBus>`) that holds a dictionary of registered `SerializableEvent<T>` instances keyed by the argument type.

-How it works (API):

-- `Register<T>(SerializableEvent<T> evt) where T : IEventArgs` — register an inspector-configurable event.
-Only one registration per argument type is allowed (duplicates log an error).
-- `Unregister<T>() where T : IEventArgs` — remove a registration for the given argument type.
-- `Publish<T>(T args) where T : IEventArgs` — publish an event instance; all listeners on the registered `SerializableEvent<T>` will be invoked.
-Publishing an unregistered type logs a warning.

-Quick example:
+**How it works:**

+- Define your event argument class by implementing `IEventArgs` (an empty marker interface).
+- Use `Subscribe<T>(Action<T>)` to lazily register and attach a listener—no explicit registration needed.
+- Use `Unsubscribe<T>(Action<T>)` to remove a listener—if no subscribers remain, the event is automatically unregistered.
+- Publish events with `EventBus.Instance.Publish<T>(args)`.

+**Quick Example:**

-1) Define your event args:
+1. Define your event args:

 ```csharp
 [System.Serializable]